-Preauthorization for Mental Health Care, Serious Mental Illness, and Treatment of Chemical Dependency

-In order to receive maximum benefits, all inpatient treatment for Mental Health Care, Serious Mental Illness, and Chemical Dependency must be Preauthorized by the Plan.
-Preauthorization is also required for certain outpatient services.
-Outpatient services requiring Preauthorization include psychological testing, neuropsychological testing, repetitive transcranial magnetic stimulation, Intensive Outpatient Programs, applied behavior analysis, and outpatient electroconvulsive therapy.
-Preauthorization is not required for therapy visits to a Physician, Behavioral Health Practitioner and/or Professional Other Provider.
+Prior Authorization for Mental Health Care, Serious Mental Illness, and Treatment of Substance Use Disorder In order to receive maximum benefits, you must obtain Prior Authorization from the Plan for all inpatient treatment for Mental Health Care, Serious Mental Illness, and Substance Use Disorder.
+Prior Authorization is also required for certain outpatient services.
+Outpatient services requiring Prior Authorization include psychological testing, neuropsychological testing, repetitive transcranial magnetic stimulation, Intensive Outpatient Programs, applied behavior analysis and outpatient electroconvulsive therapy.
+Prior Authorization is not required for therapy visits to a Physician, Behavioral Health Practitioner and/or Professional Other Provider.

-To satisfy Preauthorization requirements, you, a family member or your Behavioral Health Practitioner must call the Mental Health/Chemical Dependency Preauthorization Helpline toll-free number indicated in this Benefit Booklet or shown on your Identification Card.
-The Mental Health/Chemical Dependency Preauthorization Helpline is available 24 hours a day, 7 days a week.
-All timelines for Preauthorization requirements are provided in keeping with applicable state and federal regulations.
+To satisfy Prior Authorization requirements, you, an authorized representative, or your Behavioral Health Practitioner must call the Mental Health/Substance Use Disorder Prior Authorization Helpline toll-free number indicated in this Benefit Booklet or shown on your Identification Card.
+The Mental Health/Substance Use Disorder Prior Authorization Helpline is available 24 hours a day, 7 days a week.
+All timelines for Prior Authorization requirements are provided in keeping with applicable state and federal regulations.

 In-Network Benefits will be available if you use a Network Provider or Network Specialty Care Provider.
 If you elect to use Out-of-Network Providers for services and supplies available In-Network, Out-of-Network Benefits will be paid.
-In-Network and Out-of-Network Providers may Preauthorize services for you, when required, but it is your responsibility to ensure Preauthorization requirements are satisfied.
+In-Network and Out-of-Network Providers may obtain Prior Authorization of services for you, when required, but it is your responsibility to ensure Prior Authorization requirements are satisfied.